Skyscanner/turbolift/README.md

                \ logs.txt # logs from the specific foreach execution on this repo
 ```

-You can use `--successful` or `--failed` to run a foreach command only against the repositories that succeeded or failed in the preceding command.
+You can use `--successful` or `--failed` to run a foreach command only against the repositories that succeeded or failed in the preceding foreach execution.

 ```
 turbolift foreach --failed -- make test